It’s no secret that quitting vaping isn’t easy.

 Quitting cold turkey is hard.
 Pick a date in the future and tell yourself you will quit by then regardless.
 Start with small victories by setting 1 day per week to not vape.
 Slowly increase the days per week that you don’t vape and continue to reduce your addiction so it’s easy to quit by your set date.

-Quit Vaping App
+Download a Vaping Cessation App

+We highly recommend the Quit Vaping App.
 This free app is PACKED with several great features.
 It allows you to create a quit plan, keep a journal, do guided breathing exercises, see how much money you’re saving, quit with friends, and hold each other accountable using the Buddy System.
 It’s a great way to keep track of your progress and reminds you with notifications why you want to quit.
 Download it on the App Store today or check out their website to learn more.

 The Power of Habit